Lowe's Global Technology Center (Charlotte, North Carolina): History

 Lowe's officially began to occupy the building in August 2022 with 1,000 employees initially working in the building.
 The hiring process for the 2,000 employees is ongoing as of August 2022.
 Lowe's has not set a date for when all 2,000 employees will occupy the building.

 The design of the office space was intended to encourage collaboration.
-Some of the specific elements that encourage collaboration are pods feature sit/stand desks, tables for team huddles and plenty of whiteboards.
+Some of the specific elements that encourage collaboration are pods featuring sit/stand desks, tables for team huddles, and plenty of whiteboards.
 The large number of windows on each floor flood the space with natural light and provide inspiring skyline views of Uptown.
 The building has an innovation lab that provides in-house team focus on emerging technologies that allow for demos of new ways to transform how people work, live, and shop at Lowe's.
 The two-level auditorium with 168 can be used to host town and tech talks.
-Other employee amenities include social spaces, cafes, four quiet rooms and two massage chairs.
+Other employee amenities include social spaces, cafes, four quiet rooms, and two massage chairs.